So, when starting your business, it’s essential to create a strong identity.

 In contrast, “youthful” and “casual” fonts like Comic Sans were also considered “happy” and “casual.”

 Fonts for a business logo, for example, should work to be traditional and clean.
-You need to be sure anything with your font on it – letters, emails, business cards – reinforces the message that you’re a trustworthy, credible business.
+It would be best if you were sure anything with your font on it – letters, emails, business cards – reinforces the message that you’re a trustworthy, credible business.

 A more casual coffee shop, on the other hand, should avoid overly rigid, hyper-clean fonts.
 A cafe’s atmosphere is typically relaxed and comfortable, and your font choice should reflect that.

-Most important, be sure that the company’s name is legible and readable.
+Most important, be sure that the company name is legible and readable.
 You’d be surprised how many logos we’ve seen that are unreadable.

 How can you remember a business if you don’t know the name of that business?